egges/mso/labs/assignment3/README.md

 ## Assignment

 In the previous lab exercise, you designed the core functionality of a trainticket machine.
-Start by extracting the file `lab3.zip` located in this folder.
-This zip file contains a simple C# Windows Form Application, implementing the core functionality of the train ticket system described in the previous exercise.
+The `template` folder contains a simple C# Windows Form Application, implementing the core functionality of the train ticket system described in the previous assignment.
 The main computations happen in the `UI.cs` file – almost all the changes you will need to implement should be restricted to this file.
 You will, of course, also need to add new classes that you designed yourself.

 ### Part 1